 At age 14, Tom Corley needed a job, and the local pizza place was hiring.
 He started bussing tables there and stayed in the pizza business throughout high school.
 “After high school, I tried some different things: construction, factory work, warehouse work,” he says, “but I went back to what I knew the most.”

 What he knew most turned into his career.
 Tom went to culinary school, where he took restaurant management classes and excelled, driven by his desire to learn.
 He spent several years in France and Ireland, working in restaurants and hotels.
 He then came back to the States (with the wife he met in Ireland) and pursued opportunities as a chef in country clubs and restaurants.
 Tom was even chef at the Signature Room on the top floor of the John Hancock building.

 All of that experience brought him to Providence.
 For 17 years, Tom’s been a Providence chef—sometimes cooking for residents, sometimes cooking for corporate events, but always just going wherever he’s needed most at the moment.
 And he’s loved every minute of it.

 “Since day one, everything has been great,” he says.
 “Providence has been so good to me.”

-Now at Village Woods, Tom particularly enjoys the interaction he gets from grateful residents.
+Now working at different Providence communities, Tom particularly enjoys the interaction he gets from grateful residents.
 “I love getting to spend time with the residents,” he says.
 “They’ve enjoyed what we’ve done—even little things, like fresh fruit every morning.
 And they’ve let me know how much they enjoy me being there and the changes in the food.
 I love to get to know them better.”

 Tom knows that meals are the highlights of the day for many people, and their feedback is helpful as he strives to make each meal special.
 “We want to make sure residents enjoy everything about their meals,” he says.
 “Maybe you put an orange twist on the plate, or you do a cooking demonstration, or find out their favorite dessert and you put it on the menu.”